ArktinenSieni/wunder-dungeons/locations/barkely_fortress.md

 - [room five](#F1-5)
 - [room seven](#F1-7)

 Contrary to the previous room, the room seems to be in good condition.
-You can hear bats squeaking who are startled by light, if present.
 The room has several, dusty weapons of which some seem to be in good condition.

 #### F1-7